-Apex Legends might have had one of the most hyped games of 2019, but Twitch streamer Dr Disrespect has recently expressed some fears that the game is taking a similar route that eventually doomed once-popular battle royale H1Z1.
+Apex Legends might have had one of the most hyped game launches of 2019, but Twitch streamer Dr Disrespect has recently expressed some fears that the game is taking a similar route that eventually doomed once-popular battle royale H1Z1.

 Apex Legends came out of the gates strong when it launched back in February. but it has significantly cooled off among Twitch streamers and viewers.
 When it first came out, the game sat atop of the directory for weeks, but now it's barely hanging on in the top 10.